NYTG Logo

 Sir Andrew Lloyd Webber has written himself a place in the record books.
 His musical phenomenon The Phantom of the Opera has bragging rights as the longest-running Broadway show of all time.
 But like the title Phantom’s subterranean lair below an opera house in Paris, this composer’s career runs deep.

 Theatre is all about dramatic entrances and exits.
-Shortly before Phantom ended its run on April 16, 2023, Webber premiered his latest Broadway musical, Bad Cinderella, which riffs on a classic fairy tale.
-In between those two shows, he has written scores with an array of lyricists and won three Tony Awards for those efforts – plus a lifetime achievement honor in 2018.
+Shortly before Phantom ended its run on April 16, 2023, Webber premiered his newest Broadway musical, Bad Cinderella, which riffs on a classic fairy tale.
+In fall 2024, he's represented with a Nicole Scherzinger-led revival of Sunset Boulevard.
+Over the decades, he has written scores with an array of lyricists and won three Tony Awards for those efforts – plus a lifetime achievement honor in 2018.

 Look back through his career highlights and all the premieres of his musicals on Broadway.